Module 5: Agent & LLM evaluations (Evals)

 Set up the predictor and run the evaluation

-Before running the evaluation, the notebook needs 2 pieces: a predictor function that invokes the prospect agent for each test case, and the scorer definitions.
-The predictor wraps the agent invocation and loads the registered prompt inside the traced context.
-This is what creates the automatic prompt-trace linkage you’ll explore in Exercise 7.
+Before running the evaluation, the notebook needs 2 pieces: a predictor function (the function that calls your agent for each test case) and the scorer definitions.
+The predictor wraps the agent invocation and loads the registered prompt, creating the automatic linkage between prompts and traces that you’ll explore in Exercise 7.

 1. Run the cells under the Predictor with Prompt Linkage and Scorers sections to set up both.